 Discrimination Is Illegal During Any Stages of Candidacy or Employment

 Short answer?
-Discrimination is always illegal.
-Always.
-Even subconscious, unconscious discrimination is illegal.
+Discrimination is always illegal, even subconscious and unconscious discrimination.
 So, employers need to keep a close eye on every policy, procedure, and practice they perform.
-If you deal with prospective employees, current employees, and past employees, you cannot discriminate in any aspect of your pre-employment, current employment, or post-employment actions and decisions.
+Whether you deal with prospective, current, or past employees, you cannot discriminate in any aspect of your pre-employment, current employment, or post-employment actions and decisions.

-More?
-Discrimination is the adverse work treatment of an employee or a prospective employee that is based on a class or category of which the employee is a member.
-This is differentiated from employment treatment that is based on the employee's individual merit which is how employers should make decisions about any situation related to employment.
+Discrimination is the adverse work treatment of an employee or a prospective employee that is based on a protected class or category of which the employee is a member.
+This is differentiated from employment treatment that is based on the employee's individual merit, which is how employers should make decisions about any situation related to employment.

 Types of Employment Discrimination

 Workplace discrimination is prohibited by law on the basis of the following characteristics.
 While state laws may differ—stay up-to-date on your state classifications—federal laws prohibit discrimination in employment for:

 Discrimination Is Obvious or Hidden in Employment Practices

 Employment practices that are considered to be discrimination involve any biased behavior in employee selection, hiring, job assignment, compensation, promotion, employment termination, setting wages and compensation, testing, training, apprenticeships, internships, retaliation, and various types of harassment that are based on these protected classifications.

 Discrimination can be obvious or it can be hidden.
 An example of obvious discrimination is to reject a candidate during your hiring team's debrief meeting because your experience of African Americans is that they don't work very hard.
 All of your coworkers, when they got over their shock, would call you on this obvious, blatant, discriminatory statement.